lenarddome/clobe/README.md

 # globe

-Global Benchmark and Evaluation Toolkit for Formal Compuational Models
+Global Benchmark and Evaluation Toolkit for Formal Computational Models

+TODO: Name clashes with existing package on